meboHQ/mebo/README.md

 </p>

 ## Key features
 - **Flexible architeture**.
-Mebo can be integrated to any existing application.
+Mebo can be integrated to existing applications.
 Also, it's designed from ground up to be customizable and extendable

 - **Reliable executions**.
 Mebo enforces quality control over the data used in the evaluations by performing a wide range of verifications